-Our cost of care and eligibility tool helps people cut through the complexity and lack of clear information around how much care really costs.
+Our cost of care and eligibility calculator helps people cut through the complexity around how much care really costs.
 By answering a few simple questions, we’re able to tell you not only how much care costs in your area (for England only at present) but also if you are potentially eligible for local authority support or will be most likely paying for your own care.

 If you are paying for your own care, we can help you calculate how long your funds will last and what your choices will be.
 We also provide guidance on the essential next steps to help you on your way.

-Watch the video near the top of this page for an overview of the cost of care and eligibility calculator.
+Watch the video near the top of this page for an overview of the cost of care calculator.

 Care services directory